godopy/godopy/README.md

 - **Extension Language Support:** GodoPy allows you to implement custom Godot types, such as custom Resources, Resource loaders and savers, custom Script languages, and anything else supported by the GDExtension API.

-- **Python Script Language Support:** At this stage, GodoPy provides the ability to use Python as a scripting language within Godot, much like GDScript or C#.
-This feature is still being developed and refined, but is already usable in certain scenarios.
+- **Python Script Language Support:** At this stage, the Python scripting feature is still under development and not yet fully usable.
+Once complete, it will enable the use of Python as a scripting language within Godot, similar to GDScript or C#.

 ---